Stobart Air: Aer Arann

 On 2 March 2012, it was confirmed that Aer Arann was in final discussions to transfer all of its own operated flights to the Aer Lingus Regional brand.
-This would mean Aer Arann would operate on behalf of Aer Lingus Regional with the airline no longer operating routes as its own entity.
+This would mean Aer Arann would operate on behalf of Aer Lingus Regional, with the airline no longer operating routes as its entity.

 On 14 March 2012, Aer Arann confirmed it would no longer exist in its own entity from 10 April 2012.
 All its services transferred to Aer Lingus Regional on 25 March, streamlining services to a single brand, with the one remaining route operated on an RE flight number, London City to Isle of Man, ceasing on 10 April.

 On 6 November 2012, Aer Arann announced it was pulling out of Waterford, as its services had not performed to a "sustainable level".
 However, it did not rule out returning to Waterford in the future, "if the business case can be justified".

 On 12 December 2012, Stobart Group exercised its option to increase its 5% shareholding in Everdeal Limited by 27.5% to 32.5%, and acquired a further 12.5% of the company, taking its stake to 45%.
 This diluted Chairman Pádraig Ó Céidigh's shareholding to 47.5% and Tim Kilroe's shareholding to 7.5%.

 On 25 January 2013, Aer Arann's Chairman Pádraig Ó Céidigh resigned.
-Stobart Group was therefore expected to buy his 47.5% shareholding in Everdeal Limited by the beginning of February 2013.
+Stobart Group was therefore expected to buy its 47.5% shareholding in Everdeal Limited by the beginning of February 2013.
 This would have enabled it to have a 92.5% controlling stake in the airline.

 On 30 April 2013, Aer Arann's ownership was restructured, under the ownership of Everdeal Holdings Limited, which is in turn 45% owned by the Stobart Group; 42% owned by Invesco; 8% owned by Cenkos Securities; and 5% owned by Pádraig Ó Céidigh, Aer Arann's former Chairman.
-Stobart Group had an option to acquire complete control of the airline, by increasing its shareholding by a further 55% to 100%.
+Stobart Group had an option to acquire complete control of the airline by increasing its shareholding by a further 55% to 100%.